-The Best of The Camino de Santiago is a fully guided walking tour along the Camino de Santiago.
+The Best of The Camino de Santiago is a fully supported walking tour along the Camino de Santiago.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

 Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
 For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
 The Best of The Camino de Santiago, and every other walking tour we offer, is always led by a qualified and bilingual guide.

 Along The Best of The Camino de Santiago we pass several cathedrals of significance.
 For such important pieces of the camino we defer to the locals for their expertise.
 These guides walk you through the following cathedrals: